-Instrument Unsecured, Non-Convertible Subordinated Perpetual Additional Tier 1 Basel-III compliant Bonds in the nature of Debentures Issuance & Trading Demat Mode Credit Rating BWR A. + Mode of Issue Private placement Issue Price ₹1 million /bond Objects of the Issue/ Details Augmenting Additional Tier 1 Capital (as the term is defined in the Basel III Guidelines) and overall capital of the Bank for strengthening its capital adequacy and for enhancing its long term of the utilization of the resources Proceeds Minimum application size 1 Bond and in multiples of 1 Bond thereafter Tenor Perpetual Security Unsecured Conversion Non-convertible Coupon Rate 10.
+Instrument Unsecured, Non-Convertible Subordinated Perpetual Additional Tier 1 Basel-III compliant Bonds in the nature of Debentures Issuance & Trading Demat Mode Credit Rating BWR A. + Mode of Issue Private placement Issue Price ₹1 million /bond Objects of the Issue/ Details Augmenting Additional Tier 1 Capital (as the term is defined in the Basel III Guidelines) and overall capital of the Bank for strengthening its capital adequacy and for enhancing its long term of the utilization of the resources Proceeds Minimum application size 1 Bond and in multiples of 1 Bond thereafter Tenor Perpetual Security Unsecured Conversion Non-convertible Non-convertible Coupon Rate 10.
 50% p.a.
 Fixed rate instrument.
-Interest Payment Frequency Annual (The interest shall not be cumulative) Interest Payment Date June 14 of every year Dividend Stopper Clause This clause will be applicable to these PDIs and it will stop dividend payments on common shares in the event the Bondholders are not paid Coupon.
-In the event the Bondholders are not paid Coupon, they shall not impede the full discretion that Issuer has at all times to cancel distributions/payments on the PDIs, nor will they impede / hinder: (a) The Re-Capitalization of the Bank. (b) The Bank's right to make payments on other instruments, where the payments on this other instrument were not also fully discretionary. (c) The Bank's right to making distributions to shareholders for a period that extends beyond the point in time that Coupon /dividends on the PDIs are resumed. (d) The normal operation of the Bank or any restructuring activity (including acquisitions/ disposals).
+Interest Payment Annual (The interest shall not be cumulative) Frequency Interest Payment Date Dividend Stopper Clause June 14 of every year This clause will be applicable to these PDIs and it will stop dividend payments on common Dividend Stopper Clause shares in the event the Bondholders are not paid Coupon.
+In the event the Bondholders are not paid Coupon, they shall not impede the full discretion that Issuer has at all times to cancel distributions/payments on the PDIs, nor will they impede / hinder: (a) The Re-Capitalization of the Bank. (b) The Bank's right to make payments on other instruments, where the payments on this other instrument were not also fully discretionary. (c) The Bank's right to making distributions to shareholders for a period that extends beyond the point in time that Coupon /dividends on the PDIs are resumed. (d) The normal operation of the Bank or any restructuring activity (including acquisitions/disposals).
 Put Option No Put Option Call Option The exercise of Call Option by the Bank will be subject to ALL of the below mentioned conditions. a) The instrument has run for at least five years b) The prior approval of RBI (Department of Banking Operations & Development). c) The instrument is replaced with capital of the same or better quality and the replacement of this capital is done at conditions which are sustainable for the income capacity of the bank OR d) The bank demonstrating to RBI that its capital position is well above the minimum capital requirements after the Repurchase / Buyback / Redemption.
 Here, minimum refers to Common Equity Tier 1 of 8% of RWAs (including capital conservation buffer of 2.5% of RWAs) and Total Capital of 11.5% of RWAs including any Additional Capital Requirement identified under Pillar 2.
-Exercise of Calls Options in Tax Events and Regulatory Event Bank may call the instrument due to the occurrence of Tax events or Regulatory event only if
+Bank may call the instrument due to the occurrence of Tax events or Regulatory event only if Tax Events and Regulatory Event a position to anticipate these events at the time of issuance of Perpetual Debt Instruments (PDIs) as per RBI Master circular on Basel-III Capital Regulations July 1, 2013